Many of us have either had shingles or know of a friend or relative who have had shingles before.

 Just like it is better to prevent a heart attack before it happens, it is better to actively prevent shingles before you actually get it.

 A new Shingles vaccine has recently become available in New Zealand for people over the age of 50 years.
 It has shown to be effective in preventing shingles.
-The shingles vaccine is unfunded in New Zealand, but it is available at Auckland Family Medical Centre.
+The shingles vaccine is funded for people who are 65+, and is available at Auckland Family Medical Centre.

 Your risk of getting shingles increases sharply over the age of 50 with a 1 in 3 lifetime risk; and by age 80, 1 in 2 people will have experienced shingles.

-The vaccine will be free for those 65+ from the 1st of April 2018.
+The vaccine is free for those 65+ since the 1st of April 2018.

 We are happy to answer any questions you may have about the shingles vaccine – please ask your doctor or nurse next time you are here at Auckland Family Medical Centre and we’d be happy to help.